K-Quant/K-Quant/extraction/README.md

 .
 ├── OpenNRE         # Please download and install the OpenNRE project and move the folder to this location └── K-Quant           # This is our project
-    ├── company_rel   # This is the company relation extraction folder ├── data         # Dataset
+    ├── extraction   # This is the company relation extraction folder ├── data         # Dataset
         ├── pretrain      # Please download and move the folder to this location ├── ckpt3      # Please download and move the folder to this location